 As you can see from the screenshot only certain bid amounts will become active and get the majority of the sales.

 When I start seeing the CPA is at an expected level or below I will bump the budget.
 Through Q4 I would bump it as much as $15,000 at one time.
 It doesn't mean you will spend that much but it puts pressure on the campaign to start spending.

 Often times it would only spend $3000-$4000 a day.
 As much as I wanted it to go to the 15 it wouldn't.

 If the CPA is too expensive I will drop the budget right back down as punishment.
 Playing with the budget does not seem to affect the performance of that particular campaign.

-The beauty of having a piece that is scaling is that you can start testing all of your own setups to see where you will find that extra bit of success.
-Whilst I reference only one campaign that I rapidly scaled through Q4, I had 3 that I was working on that all got this same treatment.
+The joys of having a piece that is scaling is that you can start testing new setups.
+Seeing where you will find that extra bit of success.
+Whilst I reference only one campaign that I rapidly scaled through Q4, I had 3 that I was working on.
+They all got this same treatment.

 It works, but until you have a piece that is ready for scaling you need to spend your time testing new phrases.

-Once your winning ad set within the Cost Cap CBO starts slowing down you will need to refresh the copy, add new creatives, add new interests into the specific ad set that has brought in the sales.
+Once your winning ad set within the Cost Cap CBO starts slowing down you will need to refresh the copy.
+Try new creatives, add new interests into the specific ad set that has brought in the sales.